 After the operation the surgeon told me that all went well.
 He fixed the prolapse and removed MORE ENDOMETRIOSIS on my bowel and bladder.

 I had a hysterectomy to remove my cancer and endometriosis only to find out that a hysterectomy was no cure for endo.

 I am the 1 in 5 who are fighting and praying for a cure.
 I was disheartened to know that endometriosis was growing back.
 I was under the impression that a hysterectomy would cure me.
-Some people have it removed and never need to deal with it again, others like myself, quickly realise that this is a condition I will more than likely suffer with for the rest of my life.
+Some people have it removed and never need to deal with it again, others like myself with higher staging of endometriosis quickly realise that this is a condition that we will more than likely suffer with for the rest of our life.
 It’s also a condition that is miss-understood and disregarded by many doctors… BUT,

 It could be worse right?

 I could have never had that Pap test done, I could have never known that I had cancer, I could have refused the operation and not watch my children grow up.
 Going through this journey was rough, but this journey is why I am alive today.
 This journey is why my kids still have a mother and why my husband still has a wife.

 Now before I continue on, let’s not forget that I am under the age 30.
 I will never have the choice to extend my family because that choice was taken from me.